Tua Tagovailoa Scouting Report

 Weight: 218 lbs

 Tua Tagovailoa first broke onto the scene as he replaced Jalen Hurts in the 2018 College Football National Championship.
 From there, he’s never looked back as the he remained the starter.
 The 2018 season was a breakout performance for him as he racked up the Maxwell Award and Walter Camp award.
 Five-star recruiting prospect according to 247Sports.
-In this article, we’ll breakdown his career at University of Alabama and evaluate his future as an NFL quarterback.
+In this scouting report, we’ll breakdown Tua Tagovailoa’s career at University of Alabama and evaluate his future as an NFL quarterback.

 What I Like: